-One of the constant themes in the vendor world is the desire for channel partners to take more of the portfolio and pitch it to customers.
+One the constant themes in the vendor world is the desire for channel partners to take more the portfolio and pitch it to customers.

 "The biggest problem suppliers face is getting to grips with their own offerings.
 As their portfolios morph, as they take on a broader array of partners, and as they bolt on digital acquisitions, front-line sales people and account managers can struggle to understand and articulate their organisations’ capabilities," stated Georgina O’Toole, chief analyst at TechMarketView.